TOP 6 GUI tools for managing Docker environments

 The Docker API has allowed limitless options for interfacing with Docker engine, containers, and images to emerge from CLIs to desktop applications and web-based management tools.
 Everything the Docker client can do can be done with the API.
 Below GUI tools extensively uses API to interface with the Docker engine.

-With this context now, let us check TOP 6 GUI tools for managing Docker environments.
+With this context now, let us check the TOP 6 GUI tools for managing Docker environments.

 Docker Desktop Dashboard has been introduced in the latest release of Docker Desktop.
 It provides a simple interface that enables you to interact with containers and applications and manage the lifecycle of your applications directly from your machine.